Docker Compose Secrets: What Works, What Doesn't, and Secure Alternatives

 • Add your secrets directory to .gitignore (for example secrets/).

-• Consider keeping a secrets.example/ directory with placeholder files, or document required secret filenames in a README.
+• Consider keeping a secrets.example/ directory with placeholder files, or document required filenames in a README.

-• Be careful with .env files: treat them as secrets if they contain passwords/tokens, and don’t commit them.
+• Treat .env files as secrets if they contain passwords or tokens, and don’t commit them.

 Example .gitignore entry: